Kozy

 Kozy (German: Seiffersdorf, Seibersdorf, Kosy (1941-45); Wymysorys: Zajwyśdiüf) is a large village with a population of 12,457 (2013) within Bielsko County, located in the historical and geographical south-west region of Lesser Poland, between Kęty and Bielsko-Biała, and about 65 kilometres south-west of Kraków and south of Katowice.
-It is the largest village in Poland (by comparison - the population of Opatowiec, the smallest town in Poland, is only 338).
+It is the second largest village in Poland (by comparison - the population of Opatowiec, the smallest town in Poland, is only 338.
+Józefosław is the largest village with early 15,000 residents and surpassed Kozy in 2021).
 The village name translates to 'Goats' in English, and has an area of 26,9 km^{2}.

 Since 1 January 1999, following Polish local government reforms adopted in 1998, Kozy has been part of the newly established Silesian Voivodeship (province); between 1975 and 1998 it was formerly part of the Bielsko-Biała Voivodeship.
 The village is well connected with the nearby city of Bielsko-Biała.
 It has a railway transport station, and lies on National Road No. 52.
 Kozy is the centre of the administrative district of Gmina Kozy.